Campus Operations During COVID-19

 Stockton intends to provide robust residential life and campus experiences in Fall 2021 at the Galloway and Atlantic City campuses.
 Policies for guests and gatherings will be adapted as needed to meet state guidelines.

 - Residential lounges are open to students.

 Other campus amenities and services will operate under typical capacities and schedules, including:

-- Athletics (competitions, intramural sports and fitness facilities)
+- Athletics (competitions, intramural sports and fitness facilities, with some exceptions)

 - Dining facilities